1.Introduction and Scope

 ● Report a perceived threat or possible security weakness in company systems.

-● Refrain from downloading suspicious, unauthorised or illegal software on their company
+● Refrain from downloading suspicious, unauthorized or illegal software on their company equipment.

 3.Transfer data securely

 ● Avoid transferring sensitive data (e.g. customer information, employee records) to other devices or accounts unless absolutely necessary.

 ● Share confidential data over the company network/ system and not over public Wi-Fi or private connection.